Taj Falaknuma Palace

 Hyderabad - Old City Foodie Tour

 Enjoy a foodie tour of Hyderabad wandering the small streets of the old city.
-Although famous for the delicious and well-loved Biryani, there's an array of flavors to discover on this three hour tour.
+Although famous for the delicious and well-loved Biryani, there's an array of flavours to discover on this three hour tour.

 Mumbai by night